drhelius/grpc-demo/README.md

 $ operator-sdk init --domain=example.com --repo=github.com/drhelius/grpc-demo-operator
 ```

 - Create a new Custom Resource Definition (CRD) with version `v1` and Kind `DemoServices`.
-This kind is the name of our new custom CRD, so you can choose a different name if you wish:
+This kind is the name of your new custom CRD, so you can choose a different name if you wish:

 ```bash
 $ operator-sdk create api --group grpcdemo --version v1 --kind DemoServices --resource=true --controller=true
 ```

 - Now you can define the API.
-The Custom Resource (CR) in this demo defines the services we want to deploy and their resources.
+The Custom Resource (CR) in this demo defines the services you want to deploy and their resources.
 It looks like this:

 ```yaml
 apiVersion: grpcdemo.example.com/v1